JEN-1: Text-Guided Universal Music Generation with Omnidirectional Diffusion Models: Conclusion

 \textbf{Generation Diversity.} Compared to transformer-based generation methods, diffusion models are notable for their generation diversity.
 To further investigate JEN-1's generation diversity and credibility, we provide identical textual prompts, such as descriptions involving general genres or instruments, to generate multiple different samples.
 As demonstrated on our demo page, JEN-1 showcases impressive diversity in its generation outputs while maintaining a consistently high level of quality.

-\textbf{Generation, Generalization, and Controllability.} Despite being trained with paired texts and music samples in a supervised learning manner, our method, JEN-1, demonstrates noteworthy zero-shot generation capability and effective controllability.
+\textbf{Generalization and Controllability.} Despite being trained with paired texts and music samples in a supervised learning manner, our method, JEN-1, demonstrates noteworthy zero-shot generation capability and effective controllability.
 Notwithstanding the challenges associated with generating high-quality audio from out-of-distribution prompts, JEN-1 still demonstrates its proficiency in producing compelling music samples.
 On our demo page, we present examples of creative zero-shot prompts, showcasing the model's successful generation of satisfactory quality music.
-Furthermore, we present generation examples as evidence of JEN-1's proficiency in capturing music-related semantics and exhibiting exceptional controllability incorporated with editing techniques like prompt2prompt~\citep{hertz2022prompt}.
+Furthermore, we present generation examples as evidence of JEN-1's proficiency in capturing music-related semantics.
 Notably, our demo indicates that the generated music adequately reflects music concepts such as the genre, instrument, mood, speed, \textit{etc.}.